aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 The simplest model for a neutrally buoyant cloud is a [gaussian disperison model](https://aefarrell.github.io/2020/12/05/gaussian_dispersion_example/), in this case because the cylinder is assumed to fail catastrophically the release can be treated as instantaneous and so we use a gaussian puff model.

 It is often worth-while to estimate the initial dimensions of the cloud and then calculate a *virtual* emission point from which the release is assumed to take place.
 This is especially useful if the area immediately around the release point is of interest as the gaussian model assumes all of the mass is initially concentrated in a single point.
 However for a simple screening just using the default dispersion model is likely fine, and more conservative.
-The model gives the concentration as a gaussian distribution in the x, y, and z directions, while also adding in a term to account for ground reflection (mass cannot disperse below groundlevel)[^1]
+The model gives the concentration as a gaussian distribution in the x, y, and z directions, while also adding in a term to account for ground reflection (mass cannot disperse below groundlevel)[<sup id="fnref-1">1</sup>](#fn-1)

+{% capture footnote-1 %}
+<a name="fn-1"><strong>1</strong></a>: AIChE ([1996])(#ccps-1996) [↩](#fnref-1)
+{% endcapture %}

 $$ c_{puff}(x,y,z,t) = { m \over { (2 \pi)^{3/2} \sigma_x \sigma_y \sigma_z } }
 \exp \left( -\frac{1}{2} \left( {x - ut} \over \sigma_x \right)^2 \right)